suffolklibraries/sljekyll/_events/glemsford-2020-01-29-jumpstart-everyday-wellbeing.md

 event-start-time: 1330
 event-end-time: 1500
 event-ticket-price: free
-event-category: jumpstart
+event-category: ["jumpstart", "sign-up"]
 jj-region: south
 breadcrumb: y
 ---

 Come along and find out how you can reduce stress and boost your wellbeing at this workshop from Wellbeing Suffolk.

-Advance booking by contacting the library is advised.
+Register your interest by filling in the form below or contacting the library.

 This event is part of [Jumpstart January](/jumpstart-january/), a month dedicated to everything our libraries do to boost your wellbeing.